MariuszPaluch2001/Brain-Cancer-Segmentation/README.md

 This project is an AI-powered system for brain tumor segmentation from MRI scans.
 It consists of three main components:

 - **AI Model**: A deep learning model trained to segment brain tumors from MRI images.
-- **Microservice (Flask)**: A lightweight backend API that serves the AI model and processes image requests.
+- **Backend (Flask)**: A lightweight backend API that serves the AI model and processes image requests.
 - **Frontend (React)**: A web-based interface that allows users to upload MRI images and visualize the segmentation results.

 ## Features